Germany's Angela Merkel receives Spain's Carlos V European Award | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In her acceptance speech, Merkel called on Europeans to work together to tackle important issues like climate change.
+In her acceptance speech, Merkel called on Europeans to work together to tackle important issues such as climate change.
 "Europe is only as strong as it is united," the chancellor said.

 In her acceptance speech for the Carlos V European Prize, Merkel spoke of the need for unity in the face of collective challenges like climate change